Geocaching: Converting and filtering data

 A variety of geocaching applications are available for geocache data management, file-type translation, and personalization.
 Geocaching software can assign special icons or search (filter) for caches based on certain criteria (e.g. distance from an assigned point, difficulty, date last found).

 Paperless geocaching means hunting a geocache without a physical printout of the cache description.
 Traditionally, this means that the seeker has an electronic means of viewing the cache information in the field, such as pre-downloading the information to a PDA or other electronic device.
 Various applications can directly upload and read GPX files without further conversion.
 Newer GPS devices released by Garmin, DeLorme, and Magellan have the ability to read GPX files directly, thus eliminating the need for a PDA.
 Other methods include viewing real-time information on a portable computer with internet access or with an Internet-enabled smart phone.
 The latest advancement of this practice involves installing dedicated applications on a smart phone with a built-in GPS receiver.
 Seekers can search for and download caches in their immediate vicinity directly to the application and use the on-board GPS receiver to find the cache.

-A more controversial version of paperless caching involves mass-downloading only the coordinates and cache names (or waypoint IDs) for hundreds of caches into older receivers.
+A more controversial version of paperless Caching involves mass-downloading only the coordinates and cache names (or waypoint IDs) for hundreds of caches into older receivers.
 This is a common practice of some cachers and has been used successfully for years.
 In many cases, however, the cache description and hint are never read by the seeker before hunting the cache.
 This means they are unaware of potential restrictions such as limited hunt times, park open/close times, off-limit areas, and suggested parking locations.

 Mobile devices

 The website geocaching.com now sells mobile applications which allow users to view caches through a variety of different devices.
-Currently, the Android, iPhone, and Windows Phone mobile platforms have applications in their respective stores.
+Currently, the Android, iOS, and Windows Phone mobile platforms have applications in their respective stores.
 The apps also allow for a trial version with limited functionality.
 The site promotes mobile applications, and lists over two dozen applications (both mobile and browser/desktop based) that are using their proprietary but royalty-free public application programming interface (API).
-Developers at c:geo have criticised Groundspeak for being incompatible with open-source development.
+Developers at c:geo have criticized Groundspeak for being incompatible with open-source development.

-Additionally "c:geo - opensource" is a free opensource full function application for Android phones that is very popular.
+Additionally, "c:geo" is a free opensource full function application for Android phones.
 This app includes similar features to the official Geocaching mobile application, such as: View caches on a live map (Google Maps or OpenStreetMap), navigation using a compass, map, or other applications, logging finds online and offline, etc.

 Geocaching enthusiasts have also made their own hand-held GPS devices using a Lego Mindstorms NXT GPS sensor.